Skip to Content

 The charming little village of Cong in Mayo is like something whipped from a fairytale.

-Tucked between Lough Corrib and Lough Mask, the village of Cong is a wonderfully olde-worlde kind of place.
+Tucked between Lough Corrib and Lough Mask, it’s not hard to see why the village of Cong is widely regarded as one of the most picturesque small villages in Ireland.

 Steeped in history, with close ties to the Quiet Man movie, and boasting a unique character and lots of things to see and do, it’s well worth exploring.

-In the guide below, you’ll discover everything from things to do in Cong to where to eat, sleep and drink.
+In the guide below, you’ll discover everything from things to do in Cong to where to eat, sleep and drink in 2024.
 Dive on in!

 Some quick need-to-knows about Cong in Mayo